toddself/repl-it/readme.md

 # repl-it

 Creates a repl in the current directory with all the packages listed in `devDependencies` and `dependencies` loaded into the local context.
+Uses pkginfo to determine the root of your project.

 # Usage